 Although one gets the impression the ‘Determined Duchess’ would not let go of the castle easily if the situation with her husband changed, just as Lady Anne Clifford fought for her rightful inheritance in the 17th Century; after years of struggle in a patriarchal society, Anne’s perseverance paid off and she became the owner of the family estates in Yorkshire.
 She then remodelled many of the castles, such as Skipton, Brough and Brougham, conserving them for future generations.

 Perhaps we should acknowledge that women could be the key in sustaining these beautiful mementoes to the past and remember that, unlike the Duchess of Rutland at Belvoir Castle, we don’t have a whole load of keys to choose from.

 1. Head and shoulders shot of Dame Maggie Smith as the Dowager Countess in Downton Abbey.
 Her right hand is under her chin and she has a fond expression that suggests she may be listening to a story from a dear friend or family member.
-From the ITV website and shared under fair dealing.
+From the ITV website.
 Credit: ITV/Downton Abbey.